On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

+We experiment with all three alternatives and observe that the \emph{nearest centroid} approach is the most effective (details available in Appendix D).
+For this reason, unless differently specified, we use it as default in our experiments.

-In the following, Sec.~\ref{sec:experiments_benchmarksetup} describes our experimental setup.
-Sec.~\ref{sec:expm_batch_size} shows the effect of the hyperparameters controlling the creation of episodes in \pn.
-In Sec.~\ref{sec:ablations} we perform a set of ablation studies to better illustrate the relationship between \pn and the NCA.
-Finally, in Sec.~\ref{sec:SOTA} we compare our version of the NCA to several recent methods on three FSL benchmarks.
+In the following, Sec.~\ref{sec:experiments_benchmarksetup} describes our experimental setup; Sec.~\ref{sec:expm_batch_size} shows the important effect of the hyperparameters controlling the creation of episodes; in Sec.~\ref{sec:subsampling} we compare the episodic strategy to randomly discarding pairwise distances within a batch; in Sec.~\ref{sec:ablations} we perform a set of ablations to better illustrate the relationship between \pn, \mn and NCA; finally, in Sec.~\ref{sec:SOTA} we compare our version of the NCA to several recent methods.